KhronosGroup/Vulkan-Samples/framework/README.md

 -
 -->

-# Vulkan Samples Framework <!-- omit in toc -->
+# Framework <!-- omit in toc -->

 This folder contains the base framework used by the samples.
 It offers sample base classes, encapsulates common functionality for e.g. loading assets (images, models, shaders), wraps common Vulkan objects and implements frequently used concepts like a caches and a scene graph.
 The framework also implements platform support for Windows, Linux, MacOS and Android.

-It can also be used as a guideline for writing advanced Vulkan applications.
+It can be used as a guideline for writing advanced Vulkan applications.

 Before trying to implement common functions, consider checking if the framework doesn't already provides what you are looking for.